LeyuLeyuWang/Medical-diagnostics-and-treatment-plan/README.md

 We welcome contributions to the Medical Diagnosis and Treatment System.
 Please read through our contribution guidelines for more information on how to submit feedback, feature requests, and code changes.

-## License

-This Medical Diagnosis and Treatment System is available for use under the XYZ License.
-The use of this system is permitted for educational and research purposes only. **Commercial use is strictly prohibited**.
-Please see the LICENSE file for full license details.